Understanding the Role of Charity in Society

 School: School of Arts and Humanities

-This academic research project aims to improve understanding of the role played by charity in society, and is part of the Centre for the Study of Inequality, Culture and Difference.
+This academic research project aims to improve understanding of the role played by charity in society.

 The last 40 years has seen the growth and expansion of the charity industries within cultural and political life to the point that there are now around 168,000 charities registered in England and Wales alone (more in Scotland and Northern Ireland).
 Within this period the definition of what ‘charity’ entails and how charity ought to be done has altered and evolved.
 Many charities appear to operate more like corporations than as the product of grassroots concerns: maximising revenues, investing capital on the stock market and marketing the opportunity for prospective donors to ‘feel good’ through financial giving as though it were a consumer product.
 Moreover, while some organisations continue to provide alms to the poor or simple immediate assistance to those in need as part of what might be considered more traditional charitable endeavours, many more have emerged under the banner of the alleviation of the destitution of the Global South, while more still have been established in recent decades to fulfil vital public welfare services that were previously carried out by the state.
 This project thus explores the evolution of these trends (and others).
 It traces and critically analyses the origins of our understanding of charity as ‘good cause’ through exploration of religious texts, literary prose, e.g. the works of Charles Dickens, and works of philosophical, political and economic thought.
 Primary research will also be undertaken in the form of qualitative semi-structured interviews with charity professionals working in the industry at the moment.
 This forms part of the project’s effort to better understand how the industry perceives itself and its role within society.